 A payment gateway, on the other hand, allows you to process payments when the customer isn’t physically present to hand over their credit card.
 Though typically associated with e-commerce businesses, payment gateways are vital for service-based and brick and mortar businesses, too.

-There are six vital benefits to having a payment gateway:
+There are six vital benefits to having an online payment gateway: